tokuhirom/Perl-Lexer/README.md

 __THIS LIBRARY IS WRITTEN FOR RESEARCHING PERL5 LEXER API.
 THIS MODULE USES PERL5 INTERNAL API.
 DO NOT USE THIS.__

-Perl::Lexer is a really hacky library for using Perl5 lexer as a library.
+Perl::Lexer is a really hackish library for using Perl5 lexer as a library.

 # MOTIVATION